carbon-language/carbon-lang/docs/design/generics/goals.md

 -   [Carbon templates](#templates) will cover those cases that don't fit inside checked generics, such as code that relies on compile-time duck typing.
--   We won't allow a specialization of some generic interface for some particular type to actually expose a _different_ interface, with different methods or different types in method signatures.
+-   We won't allow a specialization of some interface for some particular type to actually expose a _different_ interface, with different methods or different types in method signatures.
 This would break modular type checking.
 -   [Template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming)
     will not be supported by Carbon checked generics.
 We expect to address those use cases with metaprogramming or [templates](#templates) in Carbon.